What are Amphetamines?

 Additional information and case studies regarding opioid abuse and addiction can be found on the National Institute on Drug Abuse website.

 A New Start, Inc. is an intensive outpatient drug rehab in West Palm Beach offering support and guidance for those looking for treatment of amphetamine abuse.
-Our dedicated staff provides therapy services and a support system throughout the treatment process.
+Our dedicated staff provides therapy services and a support system throughout the treatment process for Adderall abuse, Concerta, and Ritalin.
 If you are someone you know is struggling with amphetamine or related substance addiction, call us now at 1-844-TALK-ANS.